syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Customize toolbar item view

-To Customize the toolbar items view by specifying their icon names and setting the view using `View` property in `ImageEditorToolbarItem`.
+To customize the view of toolbar items, specify their icon names and set the view using the `View` property in the `ImageEditorToolbarItem`.

 {% tabs %}